 Retention rate

-Strong levels of retention have been maintained across the workforce in a highly contested and competitive market with 83% of people choosing to stay with Evolution in FY23 (FY22: 82%).
-This reflects the targeted work undertaken to attract and retain quality people to and within the business.
-We continue to provide an environment where employees want to do their best work, learn, develop and experience the highlight of their career.
+attract and retain quality people to and within the business.
+We continue to provide an environment where employees want to do their best work, learn, develop and experience a highlight of their career.

 Recognising and Rewarding our People

 We have built a culture where our people ‘Act Like an Owner’ (ALO) by treating Evolution as if it is their own business.
-In FY23, 76 Group-approved ALO initiatives were generated that delivered significant value for the business through change, improved safety, innovation,
+In FY24, 68 Group-approved ALO initiatives were generated that delivered significant value for the business through change, improved safety, innovation, cost reductions and efficiency gains.

 Training and education